CanberraGrammar/codecadets-2018/six.md

 }
 ```

+For a list of useful operations and commands, look to the bottom of the page.

 ### 6.2 | Sequence and Selection challenges

 1. **(C# Warmup)** Write a program in C# that asks the user for their `name`, and then responds with `Hello there, name!`.
 For instance, if I entered `Alex`, it should say `Hello there, Alex!`.